Cutting board: Plastic boards

-Unlike wood, most plastic boards are non-porous, which means that bacteria cannot enter below the surface.
-It is still equally as important to clean the boards thoroughly after each use as bacteria can lie and grow in any imperfections on the surface.
-Although many boards are dishwasher safe, both domestic and professional boards which are HDPE will be warped by the hot water, making them unsafe.
+Unlike wood, most plastic boards are non-porous, so bacteria cannot enter below the surface.
+It is still equally as important to clean the boards thoroughly after each use, as bacteria can lie and grow in any imperfections on the surface.
+Although many boards are dishwasher safe, both domestic and professional boards that are HDPE will be warped by the hot water, making them unsafe.
 When heavily or deeply scored, boards need to be resurfaced as deep scoring can harbor mildew and bacteria.
-However, resurfacing a plastic cutting board is quite difficult and replacing it is recommended instead.
+However, resurfacing a plastic cutting board is quite difficult, and replacing it is recommended instead.

 Bacterial contamination

 A 1994 study found that wood was more likely to retain bacterial contamination, while another 1994 study found the opposite.
 Studies in 2002 and 2005 observed that bacterial populations declined faster on oak and pine than on plastic and other woods.

 Another study in 2012 found that bamboo had high antimicrobial activity compared to wood.

 In 2016, a literature review summarizing wood and microbial safety was published.

 A 2020 study concluded that wood has antimicrobial properties as bacterial stains survived less time on wood surfaces compared to other materials which are stainless steel, polycarbonate, and aluminum.